-January is a great time to visit: There's still a festive air lingering from the holidays, but the city isn't yet overcrowded with tourists visiting for Mardi Gras, which means that hotels and other attractions aren't as busy.
+January is a great time to visit New Orleans: There's still a festive air lingering from the holidays, but the city isn't yet overcrowded with tourists visiting for Mardi Gras, which means that hotels and other attractions aren't as busy.
 The city is anything but boring during this time, though, hosting a slew of sporting events, art fairs, and Mardi Gras kickoff parties to keep you entertained.
-Plus, the mild temperatures make it an excellent month for spending time outside.
+Plus, the mild weather makes it possible to spend time outside.

 New Orleans Weather in January

-New Orleans weather in January is generally mild, with high temperatures usually in the above 60 degrees Fahrenheit (16 degrees Celsius) and lows in the mid-40s (7 about degrees Celsius).
-Occasionally, warmer afternoon temperatures can rise just above 70 degrees Fahrenheit (22 degrees Celsius), with cooler mornings, very rarely dropping below freezing.
-Extremes as high as 83 degrees Fahrenheit (28 degrees Celsius) and as low as 14 degrees Fahrenheit (-10 degrees Celsius) have also occurred in past years.
+New Orleans weather in January is generally mild, with high temperatures usually in the 60s Fahrenheit (16 degrees Celsius) and lows in the mid-40s (7 degrees Celsius).
+Occasionally, warmer afternoon temperatures can rise just above 70 degrees.
+In past years, the temperatures have risen into the 80s and dropped into the teens, but these would generally be considered extreme cases.

 February receives an average amount of rain, typically around 4.7 inches spread across nine days.
-On a few days, rainfall can be more extreme, with up to .5 inch occurring on a single day.
-Snow is scarce.
+On a few days, rainfall can be more extreme, with up to .5 inches occurring on a single day.
+Snow, on the other hand, is scarce.

 What to Pack

 New Orleans' January climate is similar to fall in other parts of the U.S. There will be chilly days, so a medium-weight jacket is a good idea, as are gloves.
-In general, a light jacket or windbreaker will be plenty of warm enough.
+In general, a light jacket or windbreaker will be plenty warm enough.
 The Big Easy is a walking city, so don't forget comfortable, waterproof shoes.
 If you'll be attending a Carnival Ball, bring something formal.

 January Events in New Orleans

-January is a busy month in New Orleans, especially with the kick-off of Carnival season.
-In addition to parade season, the city also hosts several interesting arts, cultural, and sporting events during the first month of the year.
+January is a busy month in New Orleans, especially because it's the start of carnival season.
+In addition to parades, the city also hosts several interesting art, cultural, and sporting events during the first month of the year.

 - The carnival season begins on January 6, which is also known as Epiphany, or the official end to the Christmas season.
 After this date, you'll see king cakes on sale everywhere, and the festive carnival balls begin.